“The Longest Night”

 The concussion wall struck his oncoming attackers with furious force, again slamming several of them back into the wall, sending still others reeling into each other.
 A few fell, dizzy or unconscious.

-Amid the chaos, Luke glimpsed a boy no more than four years old outside the cave’s entrance, sitting confused and in tears with a rock in his small fist.
+Among the chaos, Luke glimpsed a boy no more than four years old outside the cave’s entrance, sitting confused and in tears with a rock in his small fist.

 The next instant, a fresh wave of assailants mowed over the child.

-A stupid assumption.
+It was a stupid assumption.

 The Broken wouldn’t make that mistake.